As California reopens from pandemic, Bay Area residents describe life changes

 McNair and her team are also tasked with finding indoor accommodations for their unhoused patients, such as emergency shelters and hotels.

-"Getting our high-risk clients off the streets is key, those people aged 55 and up and those with chronic diseases," McNair said.
-"And some of those connected with temporary shelter found permanent housing, which is huge."
+"Getting our high-risk clients off the streets is key, so those people ages 55 and up and those with chronic diseases," McNair said.
+"And some of those connected with temporary shelters found permanent housing, which is huge."

 The young nurse has no regrets about shifting gears and transitioning into a different nursing career path.